illinois/queue/doc/Auth.md

 To account for this, we only use Shibboleth initially to verify a user's identity.
 We then establish our own "session" for them using a JSON Web Token.
 When that token expires, we re-authenticate using Shibboleth.
+This also allows us to use other forms of authentication, such as OAuth.
+In all cases, we simply issue a JWT that identifies the user to us.